 9. There is the argument that we have plenty of water here, we just need to get it into pipes.
 Whether through wells or reservoirs there is a larger impact.
 There is a risk to using aquifers and that should be considered.
 It is best to reduce demand on the system before further taxing a groundwater system whose source is not entirely mapped and largely unprotected.

 10. Using the business case, water meters are estimated to reduce our overall water demand by anywhere from 20-50%.
+Here is a link to a presentation with more data.
 This is the difference of at least one, probably two wells the size of Church Road.
 Church Road's approved budget is $9 million.
 We may be able to develop other wells for cheaper, but water meters are a competitive choice in making supply meet demand.
 I’d rather pay $7 million plus interest for water meters than $53 million plus interest for a reservoir.